How to Manage your Mood Swings

 - Acne flare-ups

 - Trouble pooping – diarrhea or constipation

 For some women, PMS symptoms can be so bad that they impact their daily life.
 But the guud news is that regardless of the severity of your symptoms, they usually go away on their own within a few days.
 Phew!

 However, for a small number of women, the symptoms persist and can be debilitating.
 This form of PMS is called premenstrual dysphoric disorder (PMDD).
 PMDD signs and symptoms include severe depression, mood swings, anger, anxiety, feeling overwhelmed, difficulty concentrating, irritability and tension.

 Can The Pill Help With Mood Swings?

+Is there a way to manage PMS mood swings?
 For some women, hormonal birth control methods like the pill, the vaginal ring or the patch can help with the emotional symptoms of PMS like mood swings.
 But for others, hormonal birth control can actually make mood swings worse!